sharvillimaye/LightningJX/README.md

 }
 ```

-*More information about library usage in Python and C# can be found in the `examples/` directory.*
+*More information about library usage in Python and C# can be found in the `examples` directory.*

 ## Contributing